RafaelGB/obsidian-db-folder/docs/docs/features/Viewing data.md

 ## Filtering

-You can create one or multiple filters using the top bar.
-The button on the left activates and deactivates the filter.
-You can also search (normally or with regex) for any metadata displayed in the database.
+You can create one or multiple filters using the top bar or you can search (normally or with regex) for any metadata displayed in the database.

+You can either create a `filter` or a `group filter`.
+The difference is that a `group filter` can include many `filters` with either an **AND** or an **OR** type of relationship, whereas `filters` can only have an **AND** type of relationship between them.

+You can create a `group filter` within a `group filter` for more granular filtering, and you can delete or rename them.
+Keep in mind that deleting a `parent group filter` will delete all the `children group filters` within it.

+Each `group filter` will have a dedicated **named button** on the database top bar to quickly enable/disable it.
+It's important to note that the state of all the filters is determined by another button.
+So in this case, you have to enable both the **named button** and the **filter button** for `group filters` to work.

-> The database filter holds priority over the dataview query source filter.
+> The database filters hold priority over the dataview query source filters.

 ## Refresh Database